fabian57fabian/archero_bot_57/README.md

   `pip install Pillow matplotlib numpy pure-python-adb pyqt5`

 - Finally, download this program by clicking (in this page) on "Clone or download ->Download Zip".
 Once downloaded extract the compressed file (Left click -> Extract Here) and copy where you want.
 This is the program folder.

-## Adb not working
-If adb doesn't work or installation failed, check out this [video](https://www.youtube.com/watch?v=vr0GLIufzkM).
-It explains how to install on windows and ubuntu.

 ### Disable Blue auto lock screen
 When using this bot with a Samsung (like S7, S8, S9, S10 and S20 along with plus, edge, note and ultra versions) the Game Tools will automatically lock your screen with a little blue lock every 35 seconds.